Enforcement and public corruption: Evidence from U.S. states

 The researchers note that “divided government, at least in its party control of separated branches form, appears associated with lower corruption … while term limits, often held responsible for poor political performance, appear to be associated with higher corruption.”

-Tags: crime, municipal
+Tags: crime, municipal, corruption

 - What key insights from the article and study should reporters be aware of as they cover issues of corruption?